Celebrate the season with these meaningful and truth-filled advent activities for families. Perfect for ages 4 and up! Check them out here.

 What to Look for When Choosing Advent Activities for Your Family

 To show our kids the meaning of Advent, we have to start with truth!
 So many things, from nativity scenes to kids’ Bible storybooks to Christmas carols (yes, I’m serious), don’t actually give us an accurate description of what the Bible tells us about Jesus’ birth.
 Now, I’m not saying to throw out your nativity scene that includes wise men.
 And I’m definitely NOT saying you should quit listening to Christmas carols.
 These are still good things!
-But I challenge you—look for activities and countdowns that are rooted in and filled with Biblical truth.
+But I challenge you—look for activities, countdowns, and Christmas carols that are rooted in and filled with Biblical truth.
+Like our Adoration at the Manger Hymn Study which shows how Christmas carols were written to tell the story of Jesus coming to earth as our Savior.

 If this sounds overwhelming, please know it doesn’t need to be!
 You don’t have to read a 45-minute sermon to have a truth-filled Advent activity.
 Even just one or two verses or one passage of Scripture is enough to point your family to the truth about Jesus AND encourage meaningful discussions.
 Don’t know what verses or passages to pick out?
 Well, hang around . . . we just might have what you’re looking for! 🙂